mach-composer/mach-composer-cli/docs/src/guidance/tenancy.md

     - Currently, commercetools is implementing `assortments` in their product catalogue, which will enable you to create store-specific assortments (and thus catalogues).
 Currently this is not supported yet, but expected in Q1 2021
     - The Merchant Center does not always provide the `store` 'context'.
 This means that managers of store A might be able to see resources of store B.
         - If this is a problem, this might be a reason to create an additional `project` instead of solving it with a `store`

-1. When hosting multiple commercetools regions, commercetools might incur extra costs depending on the region (prices may differ).
+2. When hosting multiple commercetools regions, commercetools might incur extra costs depending on the region (prices may differ).
-1. Extra costs might be incurred for extra `projects` that are created in your commercetools organisation.
+3. Extra costs might be incurred for extra `projects` that are created in your commercetools organisation.
 This i usually contract-bound.
     - This includes setting up non-production (dev, test, qa) `projects` in commercetools

 ### contentful tenancy

+!!!
+TODO
-TODO: describe/link to how contentful is structured and how that relates to MACH composer projects.
+    describe/link to how contentful is structured and how that relates to MACH composer projects.

 ### Amplience tenancy

+!!!
+TODO
-TODO: describe/link to how Amplience is structured and how that relates to MACH composer projects.
+    describe/link to how Amplience is structured and how that relates to MACH composer projects.

 ## Cloud provider tenancy